rpmuller/ePubs/WP1.md

 of the understanding.
 Perceptions of the latter sort depend only on the things perceived, while those of the former sort depend also on our senses, and are therefore apt to be deceptive.
-Like Locke, Democritus held that such qualities as warmth, taste, and colour are not really in the object, but are due to our sense-organs, while such qualities as weight, density, and hardness are really in the object.
+Like Locke, Democritus held that such qualities as warmth, taste, and color are not really in the object, but are due to our sense-organs, while such qualities as weight, density, and hardness are really in the object.